Axway/streams-open-docs/content/en/docs/install/customize-install.md

 ## Custom ingress controller settings

-This section describes some customization available for the embedded ingress controller.
+This section describes the customizations available for the embedded ingress controller.

 ### Custom ingress controller security settings

 If you don't provide a certificate, SSL will be enabled with a NGINX embedded fake SSL certificate.

-To provide a SSL/TLS certificate for the domain name you are using (either CN or SAN fields should match the `ingress.host` [Helm parameter](/docs/install/helm-parameters-reference/)):
+To provide a SSL/TLS certificate for the domain name you are using (either CN or SAN fields should match the `ingress.host` [Helm parameter](/docs/install/helm-parameters-reference/)), run the following command:

 ```sh
 export NAMESPACE="my-namespace"